NEU-GradStudents/INFO-5100/README.md

-# INFO-5100 Applioction Engineering and Development
+# INFO-5100 Application Engineering and Development

 ## Following is the course Structure for this course
 -14 meetings <br>